Xsplit Green Screen Tutorial

 Chroma key in Xsplit enables you to place a camera into the gameplay so that you can feature on the screen.
 The feature is commonly used in video production that involves live in-stream commentary.
 The Green screen solution enables viewers to distinguish the speaker from the video background.

-In this tutorial we walk you through such as feature: setting up a green screen in chroma key.
+In this tutorial, we walk you through such a feature: setting up a green screen in chroma key.
 It’s straight forward so let’s get straight into this.

 Xsplit Green Screen Tutorial

 Preparing a green screen

 - The first thing you need to do is hang a sheet or a large, plain banner on the wall behind you to form a backdrop.
 The most commonly used color is green, hence the name, although chroma key works with red and blue as well.